Holiday food can make urinary health less cheery

 - Spicy foods

-These food are known bladder irritants.
-They may be consumed on a regular basis, but probably in larger amounts during the holidays.
+These foods are known bladder irritants.
 Reducing or cutting out these irritants can help relax the bladder.
 This helps the bladder hold more urine for longer periods of time.
 Remember, controlling OAB is not just about drinking less fluid.
 Good bladder management includes changing beverage and food choices.
 These choices can also help reduce the symptoms of Interstitial Cystitis (chronic pelvic pain).

 Consuming holiday foods may also result in gaining a few extra pounds.
 Obesity is just one factor that can lead to the development of kidney stones.
 Having too much calcium in the system, or too much uric acid (common with eating red meat) can also cause stones to form.